civicparty/legitometer/README.md

   - `git push heroku master`
 2. Run db migration on heroku (if necessary)
   - `heroku run knex migrate:migrate --knexfile server/knexfile.js`
   - _It might be necessary to Reset the database in the Heroku console.
-But this looses all the data_
+BUT this looses all the data_
   - `heroku run knex migrate:rollback --knexfile server/knexfile.js`

 ## Entity Relationship